Background pattern

 Composition of Ivergalen

-The active ingredient is ivermectin.
+• The active substance is ivermectin.
 Each tablet contains 3 mg of ivermectin.

-The other components are microcrystalline cellulose (E 460), pregelatinized cornstarch, butylhydroxyanisole (E 320), magnesium stearate (E 470b).
+• The other ingredients are microcrystalline cellulose (E 460), pregelatinized corn starch, butylhydroxyanisole (E 320), magnesium stearate (E 470b).

-This medication is presented as a round, white or almost white, flat and beveled tablet.
+This medicine is presented as a round, white or almost white, flat, and beveled tablet.

 Galenicum Derma, S.L.